SycamoreEducation/SycamoreSchoolAPI/README.md

 =============

 This Github repository is the official source of truth for the Sycamore School Public API.
-Please feel free to open any issues if you find typos or inconsistencies.

 # Table of Contents